wp-plugins/edd-featured-downloads/readme.txt

 = Building your own Query =

-To build your own query using <a href="https://codex.wordpress.org/Class_Reference/WP_Query"">WP_Query</a> you can use the `meta_key` parameter with a value of `edd_feature_download`.
+To build your own query using [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query/ "WP_Query") you can use the `meta_key` parameter with a value of `edd_feature_download`.
 The following example builds a simple unordered list with all the featured downloads.

     <?php